Quick Answer

 Real-world scenarios from small businesses

-Maria keeps it simple.
 One Zelle QR code at the register.
 One backup taped inside the counter.
 Customers who want to pay quickly gravitate to it during rushes.

-She still accepts cards and cash.
+The restaurant still accepts cards and cash.
 The QR code reduces bottlenecks when lines get long.

-Sarah’s boutique pop-ups
+A clothing boutique at pop-ups

-Tom’s plumbing business
+A plumbing business

 Deciding if a Zelle QR code fits your business